ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/updateworkspace.md

 ![Image 6: Installing Citrix Workspace](files/Installing_app.PNG "Image 6: Installing Citrix Workspace Dialog box")

-Once the "Citrix Workspace" application is installed, open your web browser and navigate to the Following URL `“https://www.fastdesk.co.uk”`.
+Once the **Citrix Workspace** application is installed, open your web browser and navigate to the Following URL `“https://www.fastdesk.co.uk”`.
 On this step, it is vital that you enter the full URL including the `"www"`.
 Alternatively, you can click this [link here](https://www.fastdesk.co.uk) to take you to the website.
 In terms of browsers, the web portal is compatible with the latest versions of Google Chrome, Mozilla Firefox, Microsoft Edge and Internet Explorer.

 ![Image 7: FastDesk URL](files/Url.png "Image 7: FastDesk URL")